Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 • Percent of calories from carbs: 8%

-Eating walnuts on a regular basis has been shown to improve heart health, reduce cancer risk, promote brain function, and even support weight loss, in large part due to their polyphenol content (18).
+According to researchers, eating walnuts on a regular basis has been shown to improve heart health, reduce the risk of cancer and type 2 diabetes, and even increase life expectancy.

 Walnuts are also high in healthy fats, including a plant-based source of essential omega-3 fats called alpha-linolenic acid (ALA).